 „Oh yes, that is very blue!“ – „Oh, look – how blue it is!,“ shout the Japanese tourists, looking in awe at the Aoike.
-Aoike means Blue Pond, and the water is indeed very clear and blue against the backdrop of the fresh green beech trees of the Shirakami Sanchi Forest.
+Aoike means Blue Pond, and the water is indeed very clear and blue against the backdrop of the fresh green beech trees of the Shirakami Sanchi beech forest.
 In the Japanese summer, the clear ponds of Juniko (“12 ponds”) emit a pleasant atmosphere of coolness.
 The “12 ponds” are one of the most accessible and most visited areas within the huge expanse of Shirakami Sanchi Forest.
 For its many ancient beech trees, the area is listed as a UNESCO Natural World Heritage since 1993.
+During our travels in Japan we have visited other UNESCO Natural Heritage sites like the Shiretoko National Park in Hokkaido and the Yanbaru Region in Northern Okinawa.
+In fact, we often find that the most remote and difficult to access places are particularly lovely.
+For instance, we also immensely like the remote Noto Peninsula on Japan’s North coast.

-Actually we have toyed with the idea of visiting the Shirakami Sanchi Forest for quite a while, but have never been quite able to figure out what there is to see and to do.
-Even in Japan, and reading Japanese, the available information on the world heritage area seemed vague: There are several visitor centres and several hiking trails, none of them easible accessible by public transport.
+Actually we have toyed with the idea of visiting the Shirakami Sanchi Forest for quite a while.
+Still, we have never been quite able to figure out what there is to see and to do.
+Even in Japan, and reading Japanese, the available information on the world heritage area seemed vague.
+There are several visitor centres and several hiking trails, none of them easible accessible by public transport.

 So this time we rented a car for three days in Akita (Northern Japan) and equipped with some brochures from the Akita tourist information set out for the nearest visitor centre in Fujisato.
 In the brochures it was difficult even to locate the UNESCO World Heritage core zone.
-They had been printed in Akita prefecture and they just cut off most of the beech forest area in the neighbouring “rival” prefecture of Aomori.
+We realised that the Akita prefecture leaflets just cut off most of the beech forest area in the neighbouring “rival” prefecture of Aomori.

 Everything is closed!